ClemensElflein/CoverUI/Firmware/CoverUI/yfc500/README.md

 Now (if you've a more or less actual LowLevel Firmware in your Mainboard's Pico) Clemens developed it the following clever way:

+* 2hr-8hr LEDs act as 4 digit progressbar for GPS quality.
+Blink = uncalibrated
+* Home button: Stop mowing and go back home to dock
+* Play button: Start mowing of recorded area(s)
+* S1: On = ROS is running but idle, Blink-slow = ROS in autonomous mode, Blink-fast = ROS in nirvana?
+* S2 LED: >TODO<
+* S2 Button: Short press, skip over to next mowing area.
+Long press (>= 3s), delete all recorded areas!
+* Lock Button: Clear emergency state (probably long press >=3s)
+* Mon-Sun as 7 digit progressbar for battery charge state (only in undocked state)
+* Lifted: Show emergency states. >TODO<
+* Wire: Also indicate a poor GPS.
+On = < 25%, Blink-fast = < 50%, Blink-slow < 75%, Off >= 75%
+* Battery: On = Battery empty
-- Charging LED: Fast blink = empty.
+* Charging LED: Fast blink = empty.
 Slow blink = approx. 1/2 charged.
 On = Fully charged.
-- Battery: On = Battery empty
-- Mon-Sun as 7 digit progressbar for battery charge state (only in undocked state)
-- 2hr-8hr as 4 digit progressbar for GPS quality.
-Blink = uncalibrated
-- Wire: Also indicate a poor GPS.
-On = < 25%, Blink-fast = < 50%, Blink-slow < 75%, Off >= 75%
-- S1: On = ROS is running but idle, Blink-slow = ROS in autonomous mode, Blink-fast = ROS in nirvana?
-- S2: >TODO<
-- Lifted: Show emergency states. >TODO<

 ## Version History